Zum Hauptinhalt wechseln

 Tell us about any lessons you’ve learned along the way.

 There have been so many, but here’s an important one: I started my career in the US working in what was very much a command-and-control environment.
 Working in other countries—especially Japan, where consensus is key and I was a minority and unfamiliar with the language and the culture—taught me to observe, listen, adapt.
-That’s enabled me to evolve and be more effective in Australia and across APAC.
+That’s enabled me to evolve and be more effective across APAC.
 It’s helped me work with the next generation of people and with collaborative methods and approaches too.

 How about your life outside of work?